Rise of the Ronin Release Date: Gameplay, Trailer, and Story.

 You are a ronin, a samurai without a master.
 Do whatever you want in a slowly modernizing Japan.
-Keep going to learn more about Rise of the Ronin, its release date, gameplay, and story.
+Keep going to learn more about Rise of the Ronin, its release date, gameplay, and story, as well as its trailer.

 Rise of the Ronin gameplay